AmishiR/Lifestyle_analyser/README.md

-# Lifestyle_analyser
-About
+# Lifestyle Analyzer – Interactive Health & Habit Dashboard

-A Streamlit-based interactive dashboard that analyzes your daily habits and provides personalized lifestyle recommendations.
-Users input health parameters such as BMI, water intake, workout frequency, exercise type, and meal habits.
-The app uses a Random Forest machine learning model to calculate a lifestyle score
+A Streamlit-based interactive dashboard that analyzes your daily health habits and provides personalized lifestyle recommendations using a Machine Learning model.

-Resources
+Project Overview

+Maintaining a healthy lifestyle is crucial, but self-assessment can be confusing.
+This project helps users understand their habits through data.

+Users provide:

+BMI

+Daily water intake

+Workout frequency

+Exercise type

+ Meal habits

+Other lifestyle factors

+The app then evaluates the inputs using a Random Forest Regressor to generate a Lifestyle Score and tailored recommendations for improvement.

+Features

+Clean and responsive UI built with Streamlit

+Machine Learning-powered lifestyle scoring

+Instant insights & recommended actions